liewteh/challenge-london-mini-guide/challenge-quote-server/README.md

 Note: only do this if you have done all other Node homework this week - that is the priority.

 - Make a very simple React app called quotes-react-app
-- Have it fetch a random quote from your server on glitch
+- Have it fetch a random quote from your server on glitch.
+You'll have to enable CORS on the express app.
+See below.
 - (Bonus: Allow the user to get a new random quote from the server, by clicking a button or clicking the quote.)
 - Host your react app on netlify
 - Post the URL to your hosted React app on Slack, and in your google classroom submission (along with your glitch server url)